Setting up Shopify Bill Pay

 1. From your Shopify admin, click Finances > Bill Pay.

-3. In Email notifications, select or clear the email notifications that you want to receive.
+3. In the Email notifications section, select or clear the email notifications that you want to receive.

 Adding vendors